 Definitions and Prevention Requirements

 Schools should apply the statutory definitions (serious physical injury or risk, sexual abuse, neglect, maltreatment) when evaluating concerns.
-State education guidance requires that schools provide mandated-reporter training and written statements about reporting procedures to all school personnel; annual or periodic training is part of adhering to reporting expectations (especially under Article 23-B and related training requirements).
+State education guidance requires that schools provide mandated-reporter training and written statements about reporting procedures to all school personnel; annual or periodic training is part of adhering to reporting expectations.

 Public Health Context: Child Abuse in New York